Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What is Colored Gold?

-- Alloys with copper and silver in various proportions, producing white, green rose, pink and red golds.
-These are typically malleable alloys.
+- Alloys with copper and silver in various proportions.
+These produce white, green, rose, pink and red golds and these are typically malleable gold alloys.

-- Intermetallic compounds, producing blue and purple golds, as well as other rarer types of colored gold.
-These are typically brittle, but can be used as gems and inlays.
+- Intermetallic compounds.
+These produce blue and purple golds, as well as other rarer types of colored gold.
+These gold alloys are brittle, but can be used as gems and inlays.

 Types of Colored Gold